 This program is designed to help track possible vaccine side effects that might not have shown up in the original studies.

-About two weeks after your vaccine is complete (either two or one dose), is when you’ll reach the highest protection against COVID-19.
+About two weeks after your initial vaccine series (or single J&J vaccine) is complete, is when you’ll reach the highest protection against COVID-19.

 Why is the Second Dose of the Vaccine so Important?

 If the vaccine you get requires a second dose, you’ll receive instructions on when and how to schedule your second shot.
 Early data shows there’s some protection from COVID-19 after the first dose, but there’s a much better immune response if you complete the initial vaccine series.

 Will the Side Effects be the Same After Both Vaccine Doses?

 If you get a two-dose product, it’s a common experience to notice a stronger reaction to the second dose of the vaccine than the first.
 This phenomenon is typical for most multi-dose vaccines.
 The types of side effects are the same – arm soreness, tiredness, headache, muscle pain, chills and/or fever.